 NFL playoff bracket: Full postseason predictions for AFC and NFC

-Stay tuned to our blog for all the latest predictions, analysis, and special promotions for the season.
+Stay tuned to our blog for all the latest predictions, analysis, and special promotions for the season brought to you by our staff of professional writers and analysts.